VirusGames/NightWalkMania/README.md

 There won't be editor.
 I have no idea how to do it...

+*Parts of the code are stolen from Starpelly's Spaceball Mania [https://github.com/Starpelly/SpaceballMania] and Rhyhtm Heaven Mania [https://github.com/Starpelly/RhythmHeavenMania] and modified.

 # Known issues
 First input is miss in practice